parmenides-xyz/composable-xyz/README.md

 ## 🎭 The Philosophy: Why "Ontology Finance"?

-Inspired by Parmenides' concept of "Being," we believe yield optimization should be **eternal and unchanging** - not subject to human emotion or market panic.
+Inspired by the philosophy of Parmenides we believe DeFi strategy should be **eternal and unchanging** - not subject to human emotion or market panic.
 Our AI embodies this philosophy:

 - **The One**: All royalties flow to a single optimized state
 - **The Eternal**: Continuous, 24/7 optimization without rest